nehalsin/guidelines/pseudonymity.md

  4. Safe from network abuse.

 ### Pseudonymity Guidelines
-To help the real person identify with self, yet can not be tracked.
+To help the real person identify with self, yet not be identified by others.

-1. Keep gender, first letter of name, age within 10%.
+Kept same: gender, first letter of name.
+Age within 10%.

-2. Location and work can be similar, not same.
+Location and work are similar, not same.